aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datasorterkey/_index.md

 ```

 Indicates the order of sorting.
-[SortOrder](../../com.aspose.cells/sortorder).
+See [SortOrder](../../com.aspose.cells/sortorder).

 **Returns:**
 int